Causal Inference

 Fuzzy monsters by @allison_horst

-Learning objectives
+Learning Objectives

-• Define a causal effect
+• Define what a causal effect is

-• Describe the potential outcomes framework
+• Describe the potential outcomes framework and explain its importance for causal inference

-• Contrast the factual and counterfactual outcome
+• Differentiate between factual and counterfactual outcomes

 What is a causal effect?